jackalope/jackalope-doctrine-dbal/README.md

 ## phpunit Tests

-If you want to run the tests , please see the [README file in the tests folder](https://github.com/jackalope/jackalope-doctrine-dbal/blob/master/tests/README.md) and check if you told composer to install the suggested dependencies (see Installation)
+If you want to run the tests, please see the [README file in the tests folder](https://github.com/jackalope/jackalope-doctrine-dbal/blob/master/tests/README.md) and check if you told composer to install the suggested dependencies (see Installation).

 ## Enable the commands